 My first hub was a MiCasa Verde Lite controller by Vera.
 This was a few years ago, and they have since released upgraded options you can find here.
 About a year ago, I changed to a Samsung Smartthings hub.
 I changed is because the hubs each speak a language, and like IBM and Mac, they don’t all talk to each other.
 Remember VHS vs Beta?
 (Ok, I’ve really dated myself there!)
 You get the idea.

-Take some time to do a little Googling here for a hub and read some reviews.
+Take some time to do a little Googling here for a hub and read some reviews, including the link in the image to the left.
 After all, you are the one that will have to live with it!